 How To Get a GED in Georgia

-To obtain your GED in Georgia, you must first meet the eligibility requirements.
+GED eligibility in Georgia requires that you meet specific criteria before obtaining your GED.
 You need to be at least 16 years old, and if you are 16 or 17, you must have parental consent and be officially withdrawn from school.
 Additionally, you cannot already have a high school diploma or its equivalent.

 Effective preparation is essential for success.
 You can utilize GED Practice tests, attend local preparation classes, or enroll in online courses.
 Taking practice tests is highly recommended to assess your readiness.